SelimChehwane/Chronograph/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+>A Virtual Museum app that allows users to search a world map for archeological objects and filter them throught periods and locations.
+Selected periods and objects will display info boxes and the ability to expand on the subject with scientific references and articles
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+>Chronograph as a concept in a snapshot of time.
+A visual representation of the evolutions, variantions, and use of archeological objects.
+The app aims at facilitating access of users to scientific and researched facts about archeological objects.

 ### User Stories
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want to get accurate fact checked information about archeological objects
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want to have an easy way to visualize the objects around you based on location
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user, I want to have the option to read easy digestible versions of academic research.

 <br><br>
 <!-- Tech stack -->